Equality, Diversity & Inclusion (EDI)

 The voluntary role of CIOB EDI Ambassador is available to CIOB members with knowledge and enthusiasm in this area to work with local Hubs, Regional committees, or the Tomorrow’s Leaders community to make a positive contribution to the CIOB’s approach to this policy agenda.

-CIOB EDI Ambassadors help disseminate best practice across the CIOB networks and identify areas for action to promote equitable treatment for all.
+CIOB EDI Ambassadors help disseminate best practices across the CIOB networks and identify areas for action to promote equitable treatment for all.

 CIOB Best Practice Guide: Hosting Inclusive, Accessible, and Welcoming Events